krzysztofSkolimowski/users-app/assingment.md

 The service must allow you to:
-- Add a new User
+- [x] Add a new User
-- Modify an existing User
+- [ ] Modify an existing User
-- Remove a User
+- [x] Remove a User
-- Return a paginated list of Users, allowing for filtering by certain criteria (e.g. all Users with the country "UK")
+- [x] Return a paginated list of Users, allowing for filtering by certain criteria (e.g. all Users with the country "UK")

 The service must:
-- Provide an HTTP or gRPC API
+- [x] Provide an HTTP
+- [ ] or gRPC API
-- Use a sensible storage mechanism for the Users
+- [x] Use a sensible storage mechanism for the Users
-- Have the ability to notify other interested services of changes to User entities
+- [ ] Have the ability to notify other interested services of changes to User entities
-- Have meaningful logs
+- [ ] Have meaningful logs
-- Be well documented
+- [ ] Be well documented
-- Have a health check
+- [x] Have a health check

 The service must NOT:
-- Provide login or authentication functionality
+- [x] Provide login or authentication functionality

 It is up to you what technologies and patterns you use to implement these features, but you will be assessed on these choices and we expect you to be confident in explaining your choice.
-We encourage the use of local alternatives or stubs (for instance a database containerised and linked to your service through docker-compose).
+We encourage the use of local alternatives or stubs:
+- [x] (for instance a database containerised and linked to your service through docker-compose).

 ## Notes